Aniways/aniways-pod/README.md

 Install the pod(s) by running:

 	pod install
-Please follow the instruction of our [Getting Started Guide](http://www.aniways.com/docs).
+Please follow the instructions of our [Getting Started Guide](http://www.aniways.com/docs).